home-and-palette-limestone-banner

 LIMESTONE

-natural stone engineered stone porcelain slabs exclusive collection most popular new arrivals sinks cabinetry
+natural stone engineered stone porcelain slabs exclusive collection new arrivals sinks

 Limestone is a sedimentary rock composed of ancient corals and marine organisms.
 Oftentimes, you can see the actual shells and shapes of fossilized animals in the stone.
 The most common type of limestone used to make countertops originates in Spain.
 Due to its porous nature, limestone is not recommended in heavy-use areas as it’s very susceptible to staining and etching.